couchbase/query/docs/n1ql-logic.md

 #### Expressions

-Several statements below use *mexpr* and *lexpr*:
+Several statements below use *mexpr*, *mcond*, and *lexpr*:

-* *mexpr*: all in-memory expression types (all expressions excluding cursors or other objects that retain network or other non-memory dependencies or resources)
+* *mexpr* and *mcond*: all in-memory expression types (all expressions excluding cursors or other objects that retain network or other non-memory dependencies or resources)
 * *lexpr*: all expression types in N1QL logic, including mexpr and cursor.

-Mexpr and lexpr are specified later in this document, under "Expressions".
+Mexpr, mcond, and lexpr are specified later in this document, under "Expressions".

 ### Begin